 Diamond level membership is the best value for anyone serious about workamping.
 Benefits to help you research and find future opportunities include receipt of daily Hotline Jobs as they are published, and the ability to build an online resume viewed by all the best employers.
 Place a Situation Wanted ad, read employer or workamper experience reviews, network with other Workampers, and much more.
 Get Diamond with Promo Code: AGRE6207

 For the serious workamper, WKN Platinum membership offers all of the above, plus Verified Work History on your resume.
 Add this shining star to your resume for and also get: Discounted Event Pricing, and discount coupons for the Workamper News Store and National RV Training Academy course.
 Get Platinum with Promo Code: AGRE6207

 Get Workamper News Free!
 Just investigating this lifestyle for the first time?
 Hoping to Workamp in the future?
 Start here to learn about the Workamping lifestyle, develop your dream and then set it into motion!
 Free membership provides access to past issues of the online Magazine, Workamper Academy, private Facebook Group and the daily Hotline Jobs page and emails (Delayed 14 days).
 Simply start your Free 30-day Trial then cancel your auto-renew subscription anytime to continue receiving delayed listings and limited access to your Workamper dashboard.

 Workamping at Amazon

-Compensation normally includes hourly pay, a paid completion bonus, referral bonuses, and paid campsites at a nearby RV park.
+Compensation normally includes hourly pay, a paid completion bonus, referral bonuses, and often paid campsites at a nearby RV park.
 The work environment is fast-paced, energetic, and demanding.
 It can be a quick way to make some decent money, but it may not be for everyone.
 Read all about Rene’s time workamping in Fernley, NV for more information about her experience working for Amazon.

 How To Make Money On The Road